renpy/renpy/sphinx/source/atl.rst

     Triggered when the transform is replaced by another.
 The image will not actually hide until the ATL block finishes.

+``update``
+    Triggered when a screen is updated without being shown or replacing another screen.
+This happens in rare but possible cases, such as when the game is loaded and when styles or translations change.

 ``hover``, ``idle``, ``selected_hover``, ``selected_idle``
    Triggered when button containing this transform, or a button contained by this transform, enters the named state.